Entering Ticket Time Entries in AutoTask

 Alert

 Please note that the office admin is not alerted to internal notes on the time entry form.
-So if office admin needs to follow up, use an internal ticket note and confirm office admin is cc-ed.
+If office admin needs to follow up, use an internal ticket note and confirm office admin is cc-ed.

 Ticket Charges